mlgvla/album-spot/notes.md

     - ActiveRecord::Base.connection.reset_pk_sequence!('table_name')

 Next in user flow:
-    - Save Album to collection and rate and review
+    - Save Album to collection (reviews) and rate and review
-    - Add spotify_id to Album model (also Artist and Track models) This will facilitate find_or_create_by method
+    - Add spotify_id to Artist table and assign other attributes in Spotify create album method
+    - Consider deleting track model since I have the widget

+    - Add login validations and page authorizations

+    - Add flash messaging to application to application.html.erb.
+Consider putting it in a partial.